-CHEM-105: INTRODUCTORY CHEMISTRY I.
+CHEM-105: INTRODUCTORY CHEMISTRY I. 4 hours

 An introductory-level course covering the fundamental concepts of chemistry.
 It is designed to provide a sound theoretical background and an understanding of the relationships of chemistry to society in general and the health-related professions in particular.
 Students will be exposed to the practical aspects of chemistry that relate to the health sciences and the environment.
 (Not recommended for majors in chemistry, engineering, pre-med, pharmacy, physical therapy, or bio-chemistry.)
-Corequisite: MATH-103 or its equivalent.
+Prerequisite or Corequisite: MATH-103 or permission of instructor.